AdamKvant/MathWhiz/README.md

 # MathWhiz
-MathWhiz is fast-paced (soon to be timed) math testing platform.
+MathWhiz is fast-paced math testing platform.
 It is designed to emulate the timed math tests that many students (grades 1-4) have to take at school.

-Right now MathWhiz is not timed, and currently will go on forever.
+Right now MathWhiz is timed, but currently will go on forever.
 I will add these features in a later update.

 You can run MathWhiz by typing `node .\server.js` into the CLI.
 The site can be accessed at `http://localhost:5678/`.